-We are looking into what happened to children, young people and vulnerable adults in State and faith-based care in Aotearoa New Zealand between the years 1950-99.
+We are looking into what happened to tamariki, rangatahi and adults in State and faith-based care in Aotearoa New Zealand between the years 1950-99.
 We may also listen to survivor experiences before and after these dates.

-The Royal Commission is about people, in particular children, young people and vulnerable adults, and their experiences of historical abuse and neglect in State care and in the care of faith-based institutions.
+The Royal Commission is about people, in particular tamariki, rangatahi and adults, and their experiences of historical abuse and neglect in State care and in the care of faith-based institutions.
 The values of the Royal Commission are:

 - Fairness and balance